-The Defense Acquisition Guidebook, updated July 2011, specifically recommends the use of the Work Breakdown Structure (WBS) for a project to initially assist in identifying the CTEs (see Figure 4 for a sample DOE project WBS).
+The Defense Acquisition Guidebook specifically recommends the use of the Work Breakdown Structure (WBS) for a project to initially assist in identifying the CTEs (see Figure 4).
 The WBS has several beneficial attributes for this purpose:

-• It is readily available when system engineering practices are used.
+- It is readily available when system engineering practices are used. - It evolves with the system concept and design. - It is composed of all products that constitute a system and, thus, is an apt means to identify all the technologies used by the system. - It relates to the functional architecture and, therefore, to the environment in which the system is intended to be employed.

-- It evolves with the system concept and design. - It is composed of all products that constitute a system and, thus, is an apt means to identify all the technologies used by the system. - It relates to the functional architecture and, therefore, to the environment in which the system is intended to be employed. - It reflects the system design/architecture and the environment and performance envelope for each product in the system.
+• It reflects the system design/architecture and the environment and performance envelope for each product in the system.